MissouriMRR/Simulation-2023/README.md

 Hopefully, the default port provided in `\scripts\server-config.json`, `14030`, will be correct; however, if MavSDK won't connect to PX4, then the port is likely incorrect.

-To check if the incorrect port is selected:
+To fix this:
 1. run `\scripts\run-servers.ps1` if you haven't already
 2. wait until PX4 is fully loaded
     - you will have to start your Unreal Engine simulation with the `Play` button to ensure PX4 progresses far enough to accept a mavlink connection
     - if PX4 doesn't connect to anything after starting the simulation, check the [above section](#px4-wont-connect) for a possible fix
-3. if MavSDK's console output remains `Waiting to discover system on udp://:insert_port_here...` even after PX4 has connected to the simulation, you likely have the incorrect port
+3. if MavSDK's console output remains `Waiting to discover system on udp://:insert_port_here...` even after PX4 has connected to the simulation, you likely have the incorrect port.
+If it connects, then nothing is wrong!

-To acquire the correct port:
-1. run `\scripts\run-servers.ps1` if you haven't already
-2. start your Unreal Engine simulation and ensure PX4 connects to it
-3. locate the *final occurrance* of a message similar to `mode: Onboard, data rate: 4000 B/s on udp port 14280 remote port 14030` in PX4's console output
+4. locate the *final occurrance* of a message similar to `mode: Onboard, data rate: 4000 B/s on udp port 14280 remote port 14030` in PX4's console output
     - the listed *remote port* is the one you need
-4. replace the value of `drone_port` in your `\scripts\server-config.json` with the remote port you found
+5. replace the value of `drone_port` in your `\scripts\server-config.json` with the remote port you found
+    - if you do not have `\scripts\server-config.json`, then you must first run `\scripts\setup.bat`

 Now, you should be all good!
 Run your code as described [above](#running-python-code).